insight-creative/insight-creative.github.io/work/_posts/2014-05-15-washington-island-ferry.md

 client: Washington Island Ferry
 image: washington-island-ferry-thumbnail.jpg
 tags:
-- Case study
+- case-study
-- Social media
+- social-media
-- Print
+- print
-- Web
+- web
-- Copywriting
+- copywriting
-- Media buying
+- media-buying
 ---

 The Ferry, the only source of transport from mainland Door County, Wisconsin—an upscale vacation destination—to Washington Island in Lake Michigan, was in need of a marketing overhaul to more effectively communicate with visitors who increasingly rely on technology for information and vacation planning.